Basic Aircraft Fuel System

 Fuel is feed through conductive piping to make sure that no static charge is build up.
 Fuel is strained at tank exit, lowest point in the system at the gascolator and finally at the fine filter before the carburetor.
 The gascolator is a pre-flight inspection point where fuel can be drained and dirt removed.

 Usually a rotary valve and enables fuel to be routed from one or more tanks to the engines.
-In case of multi engine aircraft cross feeding must be possible.
+In case of multi-engine aircraft cross feeding must be possible as a safety measure.
 With fuel injected engines (gasoline or diesels) the valve should be able to route the return fuel to the actual tank in use.

 Fuel selector valve must provide a positive feel when selecting a tank, positioned easily without the possibility that the valve inadvertently changes position by leg movement of the pilot.